kylemckinstry/Catch/README.md

-One of my earlier demo projects where I created a small landing page replicating a retro Nintendo Game & Watch.
+One of my earlier demo projects while doing General Assembly's Front-end Web Devlopment course in 2020.
+I created a small landing page replicating a retro Nintendo Game & Watch.

 The project is built in HTML, CSS and vanilla JavaScript.

-I had a lot of fun creating the graphic design assets and playing with the detectKey, setInterval and positions.
+I had a lot of fun creating the charming graphic design assets and playing with the detectKey, setInterval and positions.

 ----
 Controls: